Don’t let your brand voice be a last-ditch effort. Snag your FREE guide to clarify your message in 3 easy steps.

 Stories stick.
-Why?
-Because, as Lisa Cron writes, our brains are wired for story All those little neurotransmitters darting around see a good plot line and drop everything to latch on.
+They’re part of our human experience.
+In fact, our brains are literally wired for story.
+All those little neurotransmitters darting around see a good plot line and drop everything to pay attention.

 Growing up, I had the worst stage fright.
 My mom always said: “just recite your lines to me and ignore everyone else in the audience.”

 So, I did.
-And I played the best Extra Villager #2 Baymonte Elementary had ever seen.
+And I played the best Villager #2 Baymonte Elementary had ever seen.

 This goes back to your target audience.
 Before you pitch them on anything, know who they are and what struggles they face.
 Then, show them the solution they’ve been looking for.

-Imagine you’re selling No. 2 pencils and have a meeting with the school supply committee.
+Imagine for a moment that you’re selling No. 2 pencils.
+You have a meeting with the school supply committee.
 They need an alternative to pens, an unfortunate result of several vandalism incidents.
 Lucky for you, your soft-lead pencils leave no trace.
 Lean into that perk when you pitch your No. 2 pencils to the supply committee.

-Now, you may not drive a Tesla—or even own a suit (good choice—stick to the stretchy pants) but Elon Musk’s pitch for Tesla stands as a great example employing all four of these tactics.
+Now, you may not drive a Tesla or own a suit (good choice—stick to the stretchy pants) but Elon Musk’s pitch for Tesla stands as a great example employing all of these tactics.
+It says:

 “Why does Tesla exist?
 We have record high C02 levels in the atmosphere resulting in a steadily increasing temperature.
 And, it’s still climbing.
 Combustion cars emit toxic gases too, killing 53,000 people per year.
 What can we do to change this?
 How can we make a difference?
 What we’re trying to do with Tesla is accelerate the world’s transition to sustainable transport.
 At Tesla, we make great electric cars.
 This is really important for the future of the world.”

-Elon’s pitch is so effective because it tells the story of a world in danger (this is everyone’s problem) and presents Tesla as a solution, using visual language to set the scene and backing it up with facts.
-He stages the problem and solution by asking questions—and answers them concisely and persuasively.
+What makes Elon’s pitch so effective?
+It tells the story of a world in danger (this is everyone’s problem) and presents Tesla as a solution, using visual language to set the scene and backing it up with facts.
+He presents the problem and solution by asking questions and proceeds to answer them concisely and persuasively.

 Before you go and try to compete with Elon Musk, know that your elevator pitch doesn’t have to save the world.
-It just has to resonate with your corner of the world.
+It just has to resonate with the people you exist to serve.